tjcreedy/tbaf-ml/README.md

 ```

 ### Calculate protein scale data
-This is performed in exactly the same way as for the reference data above
+This is performed in exactly the same way as for the reference data above.
+It is important that this have identical parameters for both reference and focal data.
 ```
-python3 applyscales.py --scales protscale.csv --readingframe 2 --maxcorrelation 0.95 --threads 10 --table 5 < ASVs_MLinput.fasta > ASVs_protscale.csv
+applyscales.py --scales protscale.csv --readingframe 2 --maxcorrelation 0.95 --threads 10 --table 5 --chunks 7 < ASVs_MLinput.fasta > ASVs_protscale.csv
 ```

 ### Calculate read abundance data